Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Experiment Setup

 \subsection{Implementation details}

 \paragraph{Baselines} The pointer generator network of \citet{ref:amazon_dont_parse_generate} obtained competitive performance on the TOP datasets using pre-trained encoders.
-We re-implement this work to use as a baseline and obtain similar performance to the authors' results.
-For our pre-trained encoder, we use BERT \cite{ref:bert}, as this model is available in both 12-layer and 4-layer varieties.
-As our goal is to measure and reduce jitter in a production environment, we use the 4-layer BERT model of \citet{turc2019wellread} with 4 heads and 256 dimensions to reflect what can reasonably be served to users at a robust query-per-second rate.
-This model is itself distilled from BERT-base and was shown to obtain only a small performance decrease on benchmark datasets compared to larger models.
+We obtain similar results upon re-implementing this work as a baseline.
+As our goal is to reduce churn in a realistic environment, we use a ``production-sized'' encoder -- the 4-layer BERT model of \citet{turc2019wellread} with 4 heads and 256 dimensions -- to reflect what can reasonably be served to users at a robust query-per-second rate.
+We selected this model to evaluate distillation from a larger model of the same type, 12-layer BERT-base~\cite{ref:bert}, which differs only by the number of parameters.
+The 4-layer BERT was distilled from BERT-base and obtained only a small decrease on benchmark datasets compared to larger models.

 \paragraph{Experiments} For our experiments, we explore different settings for ensembling and distillation.
 For both our \textbf{ensemble} and \textbf{ensemble distillation}, we use 4-layer BERT models with $K=3$.
 We use soft distillation and obtain teacher probabilities with teacher forcing and Equation \ref{eq:ensemble}.
 While distilling from an ensemble may increase agreement by preventing the student from assigning too much probability to a single token and becoming overconfident, we also explore \textbf{soft distillation} from a 12-layer teacher.
 We hypothesize that the 12-layer model would have higher EM but lower AGR than the 4-layer ensemble and this setup allows us to explore any tradeoff between these measurements.
 In addition, we consider \textbf{hard distillation} from a 12-layer model.
 For this setting, we use beam search inference with a beam width of 3 to obtain predictions, so that we can compare to teacher forcing for soft distillation.
 We perform offline inference with the 12-layer model on the entire training set and use both the teacher-labeled data and the gold data for every example.
-Finally, we use \textbf{co-distillation} with $K=2$\footnote{\citet{anil2018large} showed that two-way co-distillation is sufficient.} and $\lambda=1$.
+Finally, we use \textbf{co-distillation} with $K=2$\footnote{as recommended by \citet{anil2018large}.} and $\lambda=1$.
 We distill from model predictions using weights updated at every timestep.